Sellfy Review 2023: How Easy Is It To Create an Online Store?

 Sellfy is available in three different subscription packages: Starter, Business, and Premium.
 Each subscription can be paid either monthly or yearly.
-As of the time of writing, a yearly subscription provides a discount of 34%.
+As of the time of writing, a yearly subscription provides a discount of 34% off the monthly price.

 In all packages, you can add as many products as you'd like, and won't have to pay any transaction fees.
 Instead, there are annual sales limits - $10,000 for Starters, $50,000 for Business, and $200,000 for Premium subscribers.
 If you plan on selling more, Sellfy will create a specialized plan based on your needs.

 These aren't the only differences between subscriptions though.
 Sellfy's branding is visible in the Starter subscription.
-The Business subscription removes this, while unlocking the upselling feature, and providing you with 10,000 email credits for sending marketing emails.
+The Business subscription removes this while unlocking the upselling feature, and providing you with 10,000 email credits for marketing messages.

-Premium subscribers get all of the Business features, as well as an additional 40,000 email credits, and priority support.
+Premium subscribers get all of the Business features, an additional 40,000 email credits, and priority support.

 An overview of all subscription packages can be found here: